DominikN/docs_new/docs/manuals/rosbot.md

  - Review your selections and click 'Flash!' to begin writing data to the SD card.
 5. Insert SD card back to ROSbot
 6. Proceed to [Connect ROSbot to your Wi-Fi network](#connect-rosbot-to-your-wi-fi-network) section.
-7. Also it's reccomended to flash firmware before working with rosbot:
+7. Also, it's recommended to flash firmware before working with ROSbot:

 ```
 cd ~